thomascazaubon/prog-fonc/README.txt

 WHAT IS CURRENTLY IMPLEMENTED :
   -FORD FULKERSON ALGORITHM
   -RANDOM GRAPH GENERATOR
-  -MULTI-SOURCE MULTI-SINK FORD FULKERSON ALGORITHM
+  -MULTI-SOURCE MULTI-SINK FORD FULKERSON ALGORITHM (BUT VIRTUAL NODES ARE NOT ERASED IN THE END)

 *****************************************************************************************************************************************************************************